Turning technical security concepts into visual narratives

-F5 is an industry-leading web securities firm with offices and multiple subsidiaries around the globe.
-I worked with them for six years creating visual solutions to describe amorphous technical concepts and, in doing so, helped reshape the industry.
+F5 is an industry-leading web security firm with offices and subsidiaries around the globe.
+Over six years, I created visual solutions that translated complex technical concepts into clear, compelling imagery — work that helped raise the bar for how the industry communicates.

-I was tasked with updating this graphic as well as designing the introduction for the Application Protection Report.
-My solution visually describes precisely what each tier represents without the need for textual clarification.
+I was tasked with updating this graphic and designing the report's introduction.
+My solution visually describes what each tier represents without the need for textual clarification.

 Audience

-The audience for this work were clients, industry insiders, B2B, and employees.
-Nevertheless, I approached every project with F5 Labs with the intention of creating visual solutions that would be understandable to the layman because the reach for this work would be global.
+The audience for this work included clients, industry insiders, fellow employees, and B2B partners.
+Even so, I approached every F5 Labs project with the intention of creating visual solutions accessible to a general audience, given the global reach of this work.

 Collaboration

-Research for this project began with a number of rounds of video calls with the core team which consisted of four people: Preston—VP of F5 labs, Sarah—Director of Threat Research and PM, Ray—Senior writer, and Justin—the programming genius who created and programmed the data collection tool that F5 used to identify web security threats across the internet.
-The purpose of these calls was to get me up-to-speed on F5 technology, industry terms, fundamental business processes, and goals of F5.
+Research for this project began with several rounds of video calls with the core team of four: Preston, VP of F5 Labs; Sarah, Director of Threat Research and Project Manager; Ray, Senior Writer; and Justin, the programmer who built the data collection tool F5 used to identify web security threats across the internet.
+The purpose of these calls was to bring me up to speed on F5 technology, industry terminology, core business processes, and the organization's broader goals.

-Throughout the course of the project, everyone contributed feedback, suggestions, and critique to make sure my solutions were on point.
+Throughout the project, all four contributed feedback, suggestions, and critique to ensure my solutions were on target.

 Strategy

-When this project began, the intention was to "update" the original graphic.
-As conversation continued, it grew into something far more complex, morphing into what became a visual rebranding for the company that drove their marketing efforts for the next six years.
+When this project began, the intention was simply to update the original graphic.
+As conversations progressed, the scope expanded into something far more complex — ultimately becoming a visual rebrand that drove the company's marketing efforts for the next six years.

 Approach